awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

 <a name="recommendations"></a>
  ### Peer-2-Peer Recommendations
- 1. Direct Peer-2-Peer is currently enabled on f1.16xlarge instances only.
-Trying to use Peer-2-Peer on f1.4xlarge instances will not result in an error message but will result in poor performance and therefore is not recommended.
- 2. For performance reasons, it is recommended to only use Peer-2-Peer among FPGAs in the same Group (i.e. either among F1 FPGAs in Group1 or among F1 FPGAs in Group2).
+1. For performance reasons on f1.16xlarge instances, it is recommended to only use Peer-2-Peer among FPGAs in the same Group (i.e. either among F1 FPGAs in Group1 or among F1 FPGAs in Group2).
 Peer-2-Peer transfers among F1 FPGAs of different groups is not recommended.
- 3. For transfers between F1 FPGAs on different groups, transfer data from the source FPGA to host memory, and then from host memory to the target F1 FPGA.
+2. For transfers between F1 FPGAs on different groups of a f1.16xlarge instance, transfer data from the source FPGA to host memory, and then from host memory to the target F1 FPGA.

 <a name="physical"></a>
  ### Finding the Physical Address for ApplicationDevice/Bar4 Region (128G BAR)

- To perform Peer-2-Peer transfers from an initiating F1 FPGA to a target F1 FPGA (ApplicationDevice/Bar4 (128G Bar)) on a f1.16xlarge instance, the source FPGA needs to know the physical address of the target FPGA, ApplicationDevice/Bar4.
+ To perform Peer-2-Peer transfers from an initiating F1 FPGA to a target F1 FPGA (ApplicationDevice/Bar4 (128G Bar)) on a f1.16xlarge/ f1.4xlarge instances, the source FPGA needs to know the physical address of the target FPGA, ApplicationDevice/Bar4.
 Using the lspci command in verbose mode for the ApplicationDevice of the target F1 FPGA will list all the bars with their physical addresses.
 Only the 128G user bar is available for Peer-2-Peer transfers, all the other Bars are disabled for Peer-2-Peer transfers.

  ```
  $ sudo lspci -vv -s 0000:00:0f.0  # 16xL, Slot 0